alexerlandsson/css-fadeshow/README.md

 $next-icon 				| Icon to use for next button.
 $autohide-next-prev 	| Set to `false` if you want the prev/next buttons to be visible all the time.
 If true, the buttons will be visible on hover over the fadeshow.
 Default `true`.
 $quick-nav-color 		| Color of the inactive quick navigation buttons
-$quick-nav-active-color | Color of the active quick navigation button
+$fs-quicknav-active-color | Color of the active quick navigation button
-$fade-color 			| Background color behind the images.
+$fs-fade-color 			| Background color behind the images.
 Will be a part of the transitions between images.
 Default `#fff`.
 $autoplay 				| Set to `false` if you are not going to use the autoplay function.
 Default `true`
-$autoplay-duration 		| Set the duration of each slide in autoplay mode.
+$fs-autoplay-duration 		| Set the duration of each slide in autoplay mode.
 Value counts in seconds.
 Default `5`.

 ## Working in this Repository
 If you want to fork this repository to work on your own modifications, it's easy to get started.
 The project uses Gulp to compile the SCSS files, so all you have to do is to run `npm install` from Terminal before you start.
 After all dependencies are installed, use `gulp`, `gulp sass` or `gulp watch` to compile the SCSS.